 Robins and blackbirds seem like the commonest of garden species, yet all of our wild birds need help because even the most common of bird species are declining in numbers in the UK.

 It’s all well and good providing food (which of course is very important) but one of their other greatest threats is loss of habitat, and with that loss of suitable breeding sites due to decreased woodland and hedgerow areas.

 You can make all the difference to your local bird population by putting up a range of nest boxes, like our Classic Nest Box.
 We’ve put a good variety in our fields as part of our Buy Land Plant Trees project and they have been very popular with our local birds.

 How can I attract these birds to use the open fronted nest box?

 Quite simply – food and nesting materials!

 Robins, blackbirds and wrens like to eat suet and mealworms.
-Our fat balls are made of suet and they love them!
-Most birds that like nesting close to the ground are ground feeders so you can crumble these fat balls on to our ground feeder to let them feed safely or onto our lovely sustainable timber bird table.
+Fat balls are made of suet and they love them!
+Most birds that like nesting close to the ground are ground feeders so you can crumble fat balls on to our ground feeder to let them feed safely.

 You can put out some nesting materials like our bird nest wool in the spring which they can use to line their nests to make them snug and warm.